 You could also get experience by working as a roadie, loading, unloading and setting up sound equipment.
 This could help you develop contacts with sound technicians.
 Work experience with a rental company can also bring you into contact with sound mixers who are looking to hire kit for jobs.

 Experience of working for equipment manufacturers can also be helpful as it will build up your technical knowledge.

-Sound technicians are required in many different industries including broadcasting (radio or television), live performance (theatre, music and dance), advertising, music production and film.
+Sound technicians are employed in many industries including broadcasting (radio or television), live performance (theatre, music and dance), advertising, music production and film.

-The range of potential employers is large and includes:
+The range of potential employers is huge and includes: